Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 negative level goes away, but the creature's level is also reduced by one.
 A separate saving throw is required for each negative level.

+### Evil Subtype
-**Evil Subtype:** A subtype usually applied only to outsiders native to the evil-aligned Outer Planes.
+A subtype usually applied only to outsiders native to the evil-aligned Outer Planes.
 Evil outsiders are also called fiends.
 Most creatures that have this subtype also have evil alignments;
 however, if their alignments change, they still retain the subtype.
 Any